 We are a group of chaplains who seek to build a freedom church of the poor by building relationships and standing with the poor of Grays Harbor County.
 We believe the people most affected by poverty should have the actual power and control over organizations, land, and resources—as a collective.

-In 2013, Rev. Sarah came back home to the Harbor.
-After being trained in street chaplaincy in Boston, she began to go out and visit with people in the back alleys and underpasses of downtown Aberdeen with a backpack full of sandwiches–in and out of homelessness herself during the time she launched Chaplains on the Harbor.
+In 2013, the Rev. Cedar (Sarah) Monroe came back home to the Harbor.
+After being trained in street chaplaincy in Boston, they began to go out and visit with people in the back alleys and underpasses of downtown Aberdeen with a backpack full of sandwiches—in and out of homelessness themself during the time they launched Chaplains on the Harbor.
 Gathering a small team of church and street volunteers, Chaplains began to host regular community meals in Aberdeen.

 We will build the leadership of people who have experienced poverty, homelessness, incarceration, and addiction, giving them not just a seat at the table and a voice, but also actual power in building this organization and our work.

 In our projects of survival, we will meet people where they are at, without judgment, supporting people who struggle with addiction or experience mental or physical disabilities.
 We are committed to respecting people for who they are, across lines of gender, race, disability, and sexuality.

 We are opposed to white supremacy.
 We are committed to working across the lines of difference that have historically divided poor and working people, particularly across lines of race.